teiniker/teiniker-lectures-computerscience/configuration-management/versioning/doc/CreateGitRepositoryAndAddFiles.md

-# Example: Create Local Git Repository and Commit a Simple C Project
+# Create a Local Git Repository and Add Files

 In this example we create a local Git repository and save a C project in it.